perssongroup/handbook/README.md

 The main cafeteria at LBNL also hosts the Bay View Cafe, which is about a 15 minute walk from our building.
 The menu is posted at http://www.bayviewcafelbl.com.
 Note: some items change weekly.
 On campus, the best food options can be found in the area around the intersection of Hearst and Euclid.
 There is also a cafe called Yalle's inside Stanley Hall, which is on the adjacent side of Hearst Mining Circle from HMMB.

+### Internal Group Website
+We have an [internal group website](https://sites.google.com/a/lbl.gov/perssongroup/home) with lots of resources and links that you will find useful in your day-to-day work.
+This site is only accessible from the LBL campus or over VPN.

 ### Mail and Fax <a name="mailnfax"></a>
 The incoming and outgoing mail boxes are located on the fist floor of building 33 next to the kitchen.
 Please do not have any personal (non-business related) mail sent to your LBNL address - this is not allowed.